haedinghomeaboutepisodesdowloadsprodgloreviews

 1. Record voice using a decent microphone (M-Audio Nova mic, Mobile Pre preamp, Apple Soundtrack)

-2. Create mouth/head moves in Daz Mimic
+5. Create mouth moves in Daz Mimic

 6. Create .mov file from TIFFs (using Quicktime Pro)